donaldo196/donaldo196/README.md

 - 👋 Hi, I’m Donald Otieno
-- 👀 I’m interested in frontend software development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning Serverless Architecture
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: donaldo196@gmail.com